 The important assumption here is that the “Revelation” in this spirituality and its “salvation” are alike unmediated.
 They come by creation alone, through our experience alone, accessed by the self alone.
 They require no supernatural intervention in our lives to affect them.
 They require no Bible, no incarnation of the second person of the Godhead, no substitutionary death, no resurrection, no gospel to be believed, no faith, no necessary regeneration, no superintending work of the Holy Spirit.
 Indeed, this is all part of the religion that many who are spiritual reject as a condition of their spirituality.

 By contrast, the tried and true Christianity holds that faith alone in Christ alone saves, which is a matter of grace alone, for alone is glory for God.
 On these truths we stand.
-But these truths are not reveal in nature, but in God’s inscripturated Word.
+But these truths are not revealed in nature, but rather in God’s inscripturated, written Word.
 You cannot have a relation with God based solely on nature.
 A relationship that is only “natural” is a relationship Scripture calls “enmity.”
 For the natural mind is hostile to God, it does not submit to God’s law, indeed, it cannot (Rom.
 8:7).
 But while we were enemies to God, Christ reconciled us to himself (Rom.
 5:10).

 A mind transformed by a Biblical worldview understands the importance of the Reformed doctrines of grace and the five solas.
 As David Wells pointed out, “It is not the (post)modern culture that should be telling it what to think.
 The principle here is sola Scriptura, not sola cultura.”

 Christ did not come to redeem culture, but lost men.
 Men who have been found, however, may begin to redeem culture.

 Gene Edward Veith on: “Confounding the Postmodern Mind”